 Skip to main content

 In this guide, you’ll build a complete pick-and-place robot simulation from scratch using Drift.
-By the end, you’ll have a robot arm on a table picking up objects in Gazebo Sim — all built through natural language.
+By the end, you’ll have a robot arm on a table picking up objects in Gazebo Sim.

 Make sure you’ve completed the Quickstart setup before starting.